ihorvasiuta/stripe-integration/README.md

-# Stripe Integration Node.js App
+# [Stripe Integration Node.js App] (https://stripe-integration.cyclic.app/)

-This is a prototype Node.js application that integrates with Stripe using their API.
+This is [a prototype Node.js application that integrates with Stripe](https://stripe-integration.cyclic.app/) using their API hosted on Cyclic.
 The app retrieves a fresh list of customers and payment intents from Stripe with each reload.
 It provides a simple web interface to display the data.

 ## Installation